openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 In a similar manner, a configuration file can be highlighted in the right pane.
 A right click of the mouse brings up the menu, select **EDIT** and Windows notepad, or the internal editor can be used for editing configuration files.
-Either choice is much easier than using **nano** or **vi** on the Linux command line.
+Beginners will find either choice to be easier than using **nano** or **vi** on the Linux command line.

-While they can be done in WinSCP, very large file copies, moves, or deletes are best done using Midnight Commander.
+While they can be done in WinSCP, very large file copies, moves, or deletes are best done using `Midnight Commander <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#mc-midnight-commander>`_ .

 ----